kumarabhiraj88/tinder-web-backend/README.md

--> Create a signup api and push some dummy data into database by post api call using postman tool (Always try to wrap crud operations within try catch block) -> Write apis for get all users, get single user by id, update user by id and delete user by id
+-> Create a signup api and push some dummy data into database by post api call using postman tool (Always try to wrap crud operations within try catch block) -> Write apis for get all users, get single user by id, update user by id and delete user by id -> Add schema validation for user (like, minlength, unique, required, enum, validate())
+    (By default validate() will only work for new datas(eg: registration), to make it work for updation of docs, include the option { runValidators: true } to enable validation during the update.When calling update methods (like findByIdAndUpdate))
+->